DeepDiagnosis/ICSE2022/README.md

 ## Prerequisites

-Version numbers below are of confirmed working releases for this project.
+The version numbers below were confirmed to work with the current release:

     python 3.6.5
     Keras  2.2.0